 If English is not a student's native language, English tutoring is available in the Learning Commons.
-For information, students should see Jennifer Crandall, the Associate Dean of Students (Rm.
-RL95: jennifercrandall@miad.edu, 4140847-3344).
+For information, students should see Cathryn Wilson, Coordinator of Learning Support Services (Rm 100A / cathrynwilson@miad.edu / Ext: 3345).

 Services for Students with Disabilities